wp-plugins/expandable-dashboard-recent-comments/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Add link to plugin homepage to description in readme.txt

 = 1.2 =
 * Switch from object instantiation to direct class function invocation
+* Explicitly declare all functions public static and class variables public static
 * Note compatibility with WP 3.1+
 * Update copyright date (2011)